-- 13.2 Where multiple Providers bid for a care package the Provider with the highest quality rating will usually win the tender - 13.3 However in some circumstances citizens have a legal right to choice, which will be facilitated and managed by the Council in accordance with Schedule 8 (Allocation of Work to Providers).
+- 13.2 Where multiple Providers bid for a care package Schedule 8 Allocation of work to Providers shall apply. - 13.3 However, in some circumstances citizens have a legal right to choice, which will be facilitated and managed by the Council in accordance with Schedule 8 (Allocation of Work to Providers).